Tennis

-Why Did Rafael Nadal Retire From Tennis?
+Did Rafael Nadal Retire from Tennis?
+His Final Farewell

 Rafael Nadal previously remained coy on when, exactly, he will retire from tennis, although he has admitted to knowing his powers are on the wane.